hiveot/hub/docs/challenges.md

 1. Devices either do not get security updates or they are not applied.
 Exposing devices with security holes to the internet can quickly get them to be Pwnd by attackers.
 2. The cost of building, testing and updating secure software is high and for cheap devices it can be prohibitive.
 3. Security is hard.
 The knowledge needed to build a fully secure IoT device is extensive and not many people know it all.
 4. Security is not just affected by the device software but also the ecosystem it is used in.
 How are users managed?
 How are roles/permissions managed?
 How are the devices integrated?
 How is software updated?
-Many regular home users are just happy if they can get to see their camera on the internet and many don't have the skills needed to do this securely.
-Arguably they shouldn't need to but the reality is  different.
+Many regular home users are just happy if they can get to see their camera on the internet and most don't have the skills needed to do this securely.
-5. The information produced is not verifyable.
+5. There is a lack of transparency by many device manufacturers regarding the software used and known weaknesses.

 How are these issues addressed?

 One part of the solution is rather simple.
 Do not let anything connect to the devices.
 If the devices don't listen for connections or can't be connected to then these connections are no longer an attack vector.
 Do not depend on security including user management of these devices.

 Instead, use a Hub and spokes model and let the device connect to a Hub.
 Hubs are nearly ubiquitous so the concept of using one is not new.
 What is new is that the devices only connect to this Hub instead of the other way around.
 This does create a new problem however, how does a device locate a Hub?
-This is where provisioning comes in.
+This is where discovery and provisioning comes in.

 A single Hub is easier to secure and update than each individual device.
 Authentication and user authorization can be centralized in the Hub.
 Again, nothing new as existing home automation Hubs already follow this model.
 IoT devices can remain dumb and therefore require fewer resources and can be cheaper.

+The current market trent to include full web servers on smart devices is counter this approach however.
+Since there is no globally accepted standard on managing these devices centrally this is understandable.
+Hopefully emergence of standards such as W3C WoT (Web of Things) will drive a change with device manufacturers.

 ## Provisioning
-2. Devices and Services need provisioning for machine authentication.
+2. Devices and Services need provisioning for machine based authentication.
 There is not an established way to provision a device so an out of band 'provisioning' protocol was made.

 ## Ontology

 How to describe IoT devices?

 I initially established a standard called iotdomain-standard', then tried NGSI's approach but it got bulky and needs a separate server, and eventually caught up with W3C's Web of Things.
-So, take a look at [W3C's Thing Description](https://www.w3.org/TR/wot-thing-description11/) document.
+So, take a look at [W3C's Thing Description](https://www.w3.org/TR/wot-thing-description11/) documentation and rejoice.

 A related issue is vocabulary.
 Who is responsible for standardizing the terminology used in events, properties and actions?
 a.
 The publishing device maps internal to standardized vocabulary